Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 This example uses the [`delay()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html#) function to show how the coroutine scope waits for its child coroutines to finish.
 Since no [dispatcher](#coroutine-dispatchers) is specified here, the `CoroutineScope.launch()` calls in the `coroutineScope()` block inherit the current context.
-If that context has no dispatcher, they use `Dispatchers.Default`, which runs on a shared pool of threads.
+If that context doesn't have a specified dispatcher, coroutine builders use `Dispatchers.Default`, which runs on a shared pool of threads.

 ### Extract coroutine builders from the coroutine scope